-The Mooloolah River National Park is only a few minutes drive from the Sunshine Coast which makes is a convenient location to visit on your next stay on the coast.
+The Mooloolah River National Park is only a few minutes drive from the Sunshine Coast, which makes it a convenient location to visit on your next stay on the coast.

-There is a lot to see and do in this wonderful park including bushwalking, canoing up the Mooloolah River or cycling along the edge of the park.
-There are short walking tracks in the Jowarra section as well as some fire management trails that can be used as tracks in the Mooloolah section.
+There is a lot to see and do in this wonderful park, including bushwalking, canoeing up the Mooloolah River or cycling along the edge of the park.
+There are short walking tracks in the Jowarra section and some fire management trails that can be used as tracks in the Mooloolah section.

 Tracks in Jowarra section:

-Melaleuca walk: 1.3km (return), a 40 minute river walk where you may spot platypus at dawn or dusk.
+Melaleuca walks 1.3km (return), a 40-minute river walk where you may spot a platypus at dawn or dusk.

-Boronia trail: 2.4km (one way), through an eucalypt forest, creek and onto a large heath plain.
+Boronia trail: 2.4km (one way), through eucalypt forest, creek, and a large heath plain.

 Aemula trail: 1.3km (one way), taking you through woodlands and open forests.